Do you know about executive branding and your LinkedIn profile?

-With the proper editing and setup, a lot of the content from your professionally completed resume, cover letter and autobiography can be utilized within your LinkedIn profile.
+With the proper editing and setup, a lot of the content from your professionally completed resume, cover letter, and autobiography can be utilized within your LinkedIn profile.
 You can copy and paste blocks of some of the information into different sections of your LinkedIn profile.
-Remember the summary section of the LinkedIn profile is not parts of your resume.
+Remember, the summary section of the LinkedIn profile is not part of your resume.

 Executive LinkedIn Summary

 When you create your profile, make sure that it has all the specific details that will include your previous and present employment, educational attainment, the professional associations you have been a part of, your company and professional websites, links to key projects, and other relevant links that can help establish your professional brand.